 Family-Friendly Tip: If you have any younger picky eaters at home, one way to get them to try new things is to have them help out.
 There are plenty of Fun Ways to Cook with Kids, so get the whole family in the kitchen measuring out pantry ingredients, rolling dough, and brushing on egg wash are all perfect tasks to delegate to the kids.

 If you made a double batch of dough or empanadas, you may want to freeze some for future meals.
 Stack the uncooked dough disks, individually separated by parchment or wax paper.
 If your empanadas are filled, freeze uncooked and when ready to enjoy for a simple weeknight dinner simply bake or fry from frozen.

 Once you try these rich Empanadas with Rice Pudding, we think you’ll agree that these turnovers are great with any filling.
 Made with fluffy Carolina® White Rice, rice pudding thickens thanks to the natural starches to become the delicious creamy treat we all know and love.
 In fact, it’s hard to think of a better filling for dessert empanadas.

 Why not blend a traditional dish with a beloved delicacy?
-Whip up this delicacy using our favorite Mexican-inspired Cajeta Rice Pudding recipe for your next sweet empanada dessert or try a Chocolate Rice Pudding for those who enjoy a sweet treat.
+Whip up this delicacy using our favorite Mexican-inspired Cajeta Rice Pudding recipe for your next sweet empanada dessert.
+You can also try this recipe for Rice Pudding or try a Chocolate Rice Pudding for those who enjoy a sweet treat.
 There is no shortage of variations to satisfy any craving.